wp-plugins/email-form-under-post/readme.txt

 = How I can get mandrill API ? =
-You can read doc here (https://mandrillapp.com/api/docs/) = How I can create Template in mandrill ? =
+You can read doc here (https://mandrillapp.com/api/docs/)

+= How I can create Template in mandrill ? =
-First Go to mandrill account search for template and add any html design for email template and put this variable [*|ALL_CONTACT|*] where you want to show contacts.
-If you still facing problem you can post on support.
+First Go to mandrill account search for template and add any html design for email template and put this variable [star|ALL_CONTACT|star] where you want to show contacts.
+If you still facing problem you can post on support. star mean *

 == Screenshots ==

-1. Email Form Under Post Setting Screen.
+1. Email Form Under Post dashboard stats.
-2. Email Form Under Post dashboard.
+2. Email Form Under Post dashboard senders.
-3. Email Form Under Post fron end.
+3. Email Form Under Post mandrill Setting Screen.
+4. Email Form Under Post plugin Setting Screen.
+5. Email Form Under Post plugin Setting Screen.

 == Changelog ==